Incorporating Arbitrary Matrix Group Equivariance into KANs: Related Works

-\paragraph{Kolmogorov-Arnold Networks (KANs).} KANs \citep{liu2024kan,liu2024kan2} place learnable activation functions on the edges and then sum them to obtain the output nodes, replacing the fixed activation functions applied to the output nodes of linear layers in MLPs.
+KANs \cite{liu2024kan,liu2024kan2} place learnable activation functions on the edges and then sum them to obtain the output nodes, replacing the fixed activation functions applied to the output nodes of linear layers in MLPs.
 Formally, the $l$-th KAN layer can be expressed as:

 where $n_l$ is the number of nodes in the $l$-th layer, $x_{l, i}$ is the value of the $i$-th node in the $l$-th layer, and $\phi_{l, j, i}$ is the activation function that connects $x_{l, i}$ to $x_{l+1, j}$.
 In practice, $\phi_{l, j, i}$ consists of a spline function and a $\mathrm{silu}$ function.
 The spline basis functions are determined by grids, which are updated based on the input samples.
 Then we can write the post-activation of $\phi_{l, j, i}$ as $\phi_{l, j, i}(x_{l, i}) = \sum_{b=0}^{G + k - 1} w_{l, j, i, b} B_{l, i, b}(x_{l, i}) + w_{l, j, i, G + k} \mathrm{silu}(x_{l, i})$, where $G$, $k$, and $B_{l, i, b}$ represent the number of grid intervals, the order, and the $b$-th basis function of splines at node $x_{l, j}$, respectively.
-Therefore, the KAN layer can be viewed as spline basis functions $B_{l, i, b}$ and a $\mathrm{silu}$ function, followed by a linear layer with $w_{l, j, i, b}$ as parameters \citep{dhiman2024kan}:
+Therefore, the KAN layer can be viewed as spline basis functions $B_{l, i, b}$ and a $\mathrm{silu}$ function, followed by a linear layer with $w_{l, j, i, b}$ as parameters \cite{dhiman2024kan}: